-The study specifically discusses simulation of a washing process, where a car BIW is moving through pre-treatment line where, specifically arranged set of nozzles are spraying water at a constant flow rate.
-The complexity of this problem is too much for a conventional grid-based solver, as it involves a solid geometry moving through a huge empty space with fluids being sprayed from the domain boundaries.
-This could end up with high cost of conducting simulation studies, especially considering the massive 3-dimensional grid.
-As a Lagrangian based fully meshless method, SPH is well suited for simulating fluid dynamic problems involving large fluid deformations and free-surface flows.
+The study specifically discusses simulation of a washing process, where a car part is moving through pre-treatment line.
+Using the Lagrangian based fully meshless SPH method, the fluid dynamic aspects of the problem is simulated.
 The solver is based on a Predictive-Corrective Incompressible (PCISPH) formulation of SPH, which obtains instantaneous physical properties of the fluids and their impact on the solids.
-The mass-based domain discretisation ensures only lesser computational cost in domain partially filled with fluids.
+The mass-based domain discretization ensures only lesser computational cost in domain partially filled with fluids.
 Additionally, algorithms implemented on Graphics Processing Unit (GPU) makes the simulations faster and increases the scope for scalability.